Best Online Doctorate in Human Resources

 Is your school on this list?
 Get the BestColleges ranking seal.

-Frequently Asked Questions About Doctorate in Human Resources Programs
+FAQ's About Doctorate in Human Resources Programs

 Yes, a doctorate in human services qualifies graduates for high-level jobs in corporate management and higher education.
 While most entry-level HR jobs require only a bachelor's degree, advanced positions such as HR director or business professor typically require a master's or doctoral degree and extensive work experience.
 Doctoral programs emphasize advanced management skills in recruiting and development, conflict resolution, and benefits and compensation.